Oregon Community Foundation

 What OCF Explicitly Values

-Clear Demonstration of Impact "A competitive Community Grants application clearly articulates the impact an organization's programs and services have on the population served, and demonstrates opportunities for community members to provide input on the direction of the organizations and the services they offer."
+Clear Demonstration of Impact "A competitive Community Grants application clearly articulates the impact an organisation's programmes and services have on the population served, and demonstrates opportunities for community members to provide input on the direction of the organisations and the services they offer."

 Meaningful Community Engagement Applications must show how the community served is meaningfully engaged in the work.
 Common reasons for decline include applications that "do not adequately demonstrate how the community served is meaningfully engaged in the work."